Niksharpkings/just-tech-news/README.md

 # *Just Tech News*
+-By Nikita Sharpio
+UCLAx Coding Bootcamp Full-Stack Developer Student module assignment: 13

-Just-Tech-News is a news-based site with a coding theme for UCLAx Coding Bootcamp Full-Stack Developer module assignment where I will use (HTML, CSS, JS, Node.js, Express.js, Bcrypt, Dotenv, Sequelize, Mysql, mysql2, and Heroku).
+Just-Tech-News is a news-based site with a coding theme

+I will use
+*HTML,
+*CSS,
+*JS,
+*Node.js,
+*Express.js,
+*Bcrypt,
+*Dotenv,
+*Sequelize,
+*Mysql,
+*mysql2,
+*Heroku

 **Title:**
 Users can create, read, update, and delete a profile in the database